rebma-io/lab/docs/3D/joining-parts.md

 detailing how to design parts for threaded inserts and how to properly install them.
 I find using a temperature about 5C above the filament print temperature works well.

+TODO: Video showing inserting these by hand and also using the Dremel workstation with adapter.